alphagov/govuk-helm-charts/doc/adding-an-app.md

 to use [Helm v3](https://helm.sh/docs/) to package GOV.UK apps for our Kubernetes platform.

-A Helm charts for the apps are located under the [helm](../helm) directory.
+All Helm charts for the apps are located under the [helm](../helm) directory.

 ## Creating an App